Pepe Aguilar

-José Antonio Aguilar Jiménez (born August 7, 1968), better known as Pepe Aguilar, is an American singer.

-From a young age, Aguilar accompanied his parents, Mexican singer-actors Antonio Aguilar and Flor Silvestre on tour.
-He played his first concert at the age of three, joining his father onstage at Madison Square Garden in New York City.
-He now does the same with his own children, Leonardo Aguilar and Ángela Aguilar, who have also continued in the steps of their father and grandparents.
+José Antonio Aguilar Jiménez (born 7 August 1968), better known as Pepe Aguilar, is a Mexican singer.
+Born to famous singer-actors and musicians Antonio Aguilar and Flor Silvestre, he accompanied them on tour and played his first concert at the age of three, joining his father onstage at Madison Square Garden in New York City.
+He does the same with his own children, Leonardo Aguilar and Ángela Aguilar, who have also continued in the steps of their father and grandparents.

-Aguilar has sold over 12 million albums worldwide.
+Aguilar has sold over 13 million albums worldwide.
 His work has earned him four Grammy Awards, five Latin Grammy Awards, nineteen Lo Nuestro Awards, and a star on the Hollywood Walk of Fame.

 Early life and career

-Pepe Aguilar was born to Antonio Aguilar and Flor Silvestre in San Antonio, Texas, on August 7, 1968, while his parents were on tour.
+Pepe Aguilar was born to Antonio Aguilar and Flor Silvestre in San Antonio, Texas, on 7 August 1968, while his parents were on tour.
 Although born in the United States, he was raised in Zacatecas, Mexico.
 Aguilar made his debut as a singer at the age of three, when his father Antonio had a concert at the Madison Square Garden in New York City.
 As a teenager, Aguilar was a rock music fan and had a band called "Equs".
 The band did not last long but that led him to make his first album.
 Aguilar's musical influences were Pink Floyd and The Who, among other rock bands.
 Nevertheless, while leaving his teenage years behind he turned to Mexican Regional music once again, mixing the traditional style with his modern pop influences and becoming a strong identity in the Latin scene in addition to developing a successful acting career.